thisisarchimedes/Groot/RulesLogic.md

+# Context

+- We are going to have two seperate Monitor addresses one for Urgent txs and one for the Normal txs

 # PSP

 ## URGENT
 1. **Slippage Guard**: We should always be able to leave the pool with minimal slippage.
     - **Logic**: Calculate slippage on an AMM pool (Convex/Aura or directly Curve/Balancer).
 How much slippage we suffer if we withdraw everything we currently have in the pool.
+        - Slippage is calculated by simulating withdraw.
+We run "adjust out" on the strategy off-chain.
     - **Parameters** Rule object get PSP strategy object, AMM pool address and slippage threshold as param.
     - **If TRUE**: If we go above the slippage threshold we withdraw everything from the pool.